-Peak finding is an additional indirect approach of the approximation quality measurements.
-We use two methods to estimate the peak time stamp.
-In the first method, we take an image of a light curve image defined in Equation~\ref{eq:lc_image} and calculate the sum of light fluxes from all passbands.
-Then, the peak position $\tau_{peak}$ is estimated as the timestamp with the maximum total flux value:
+Peak identification is an additional indirect approach to the approximation quality of measurements.
+We used two methods to estimate the peak time stamp.
+In the first method, we took the light curve image defined in Equation~\ref{eq:lc_image}, Fig.\ref{fig:clf_preproc} and calculated the sum of fluxes for all passbands.
+Then, the peak position, $\tau_{peak}$, was estimated as the timestamp with maximum total flux value with equation:

-In the second method, we use a CNN regression model.
-It takes the light curve matrices $I$ as inputs and predicts the peak position.
-Following terminology used for convolution neural networks these matrices are considered as 1D images with $k \times 1$ pixels meaning flux for each timestamp and $c$ channels meaning passbands.
+In the second method, we used a CNN regression model.
+It takes the light curve matrices, $I,$ as inputs and predicts the peak position.
+Following the terminology used for convolution neural networks, these matrices are considered as 1D images with $k \times 1$ pixels, representing flux for each time stamp and $c$ channels, representing passbands.
 The network has the same architecture as for the classification.
-The model is fitted using MSE loss function.
+The model is fitted using the MSE loss function.

-The light curves in a data set are divided into train and test samples.
-The first is used to train the CNN model.
-The test sample is used to calculate the regression quality metrics of RMSE and MAE for both of the estimation methods.
+The light curves in a dataset were divided into train and test samples.
+The first one is used to train the CNN model, while the second one was used to calculate the regression quality metrics such as RMSE, MAE, RSE, RAE, and MAPE for both of the estimation methods.
 We use them for indirect measurements of the light curve approximation quality.